Does your website say “Not Secure” in the address bar?

 Various SSL Certificate Providers have different packages for the certificates.
 Establishing a budget can help you in choosing a provider without the cost going through the roof!
 At the same time, don’t settle for anything that’s subpar just because you don’t want to overstep your budget.
 The certificate you choose can have an impact on your website in the long run.

+Absolutely.
 If you want to increase customer confidence and promise high levels of security, SSL certificates are a must.
+Not only that, you certainly don’t want your visitors to see “Not Secure” on your website.